-A. P. Green Fire Brick Company/A. P. Green Industries/A. P. Green Refractories had Canadian locations in Etobicoke (Toronto) and Calgary.
+A. P. Green Fire Brick Company/A. P. Green Industries/A. P. Green Refractories had Canadian manufacturing locations in Etobicoke (Toronto) and Calgary.
 They also owned and operated the Claybank brick plant in Claybank, Saskatchewan, 29 miles southeast of Moose Jaw.
 The head office was located at 234 Rosemount Avenue in Weston, Ontario.

-A. P. Green started in in Mexico, Missouri, in 1910.
-The area contained good clay deposits which were molded and fired into building bricks.
+It all started in Mexico, Missouri, in 1910.
+The area contained good clay deposits that was molded and fired into building bricks.
 By adding asbestos, the bricks were able to withstand higher temperatures and the A. P. Green Refractories division was created.
 First reported sales of A. P. Green products in Canada was in 1922.
 A wholly owned Canadian subsidiary, A. P. Green Refractories (Canada) Ltd. was organized in 1931.

 Fire bricks were created for use in boilers, furnaces, chimneys and smoke stacks.
 They were widely used in power plants and paper mills.
 Specialized shapes to serve specific industry needs were custom made in A. P. Green cast shops.